Fighter pilot

 Ilmari Juutilainen, a Finnish WWII fighter pilot with Brewster BW-364 "Orange 4" on 26 June 1942 during the Continuation War.

 A fighter pilot or combat pilot is a military aviator trained to engage in air-to-air combat, air-to-ground combat and sometimes electronic warfare while in the cockpit of a fighter aircraft.
 Fighter pilots undergo specialized training in aerial warfare and dogfighting (close range aerial combat).
 A fighter pilot with at least five air-to-air kills becomes known as an ace.

 Recruitment

-Fighter pilots are one of the most highly regarded and desirable positions of any air force.
+Fighter pilots are one of the most important positions of any air force.
 Selection processes only accept the elite out of all the potential candidates.
 An individual who possesses an exceptional academic record, physical fitness, healthy well-being, and a strong mental drive will have a higher chance of being selected for pilot training.
 Candidates are also expected to exhibit strong leadership and teamwork abilities.
 In nearly all air forces, fighter pilots are commissioned officers.
-This is also true for pilots of most other aircraft.
+This is the same for pilots of most other aircraft.